heerensharma/streaming-gbq/README.md

 3. Redis is used as a queue for demo purposes.
 Ideally, it should be replaced by much performant and advanced queuing solutions like RabbitMQ, AWS SNS/SQS, etc. Furthermore, this can further be streamlined with using industry-standard streaming services like AWS Kinesis, Apache Kafka, etc.

 4. Instead of using `stream_generator` and corresponding `stream_processor` in Pub-Sub architecture, for similar use cases, we can directly leverage and explore technologies specialized in stream processing like [structured streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).
 Moreover, for MPP data warehouses like GBQ, we can also perform a bulk data load operation directly from data lake e.g. [prepare statement in Snowflake](https://docs.snowflake.com/en/user-guide/data-load-considerations-prepare.html).

+5. Although `docker-compose` is good enough for local/staging deployment, however for better docker image versioning and tagging, we should use Container Registries like ECR, dockerhub (private), etc.

 ### CI and tests
 1. To keep code quality, we can use CI pipeline like `GitHub actions` to test pytests, linting and similar sanity checks.